-The Annual General Meeting (the "Meeting") of Tree Island Steel Ltd. (the "Company" or "Tree Island") will be held at the Fairmont Hotel Vancouver, 900 West Georgia Street, Vancouver, British Columbia, Canada, on Thursday, May 7, 2015 at 11:30 a.m.
+The Annual General Meeting (the "Meeting") of Tree Island Steel Ltd. (the "Company" or "Tree Island") will be held at the Fairmont Hotel Waterfront, 900 Canada Place Way, Vancouver, British Columbia, Canada, on Thursday, May 4, 2017 at 1:30 p.m.
 (Vancouver time) for the following purposes:

-- 1. To place before the Meeting the report of the Directors, the consolidated financial statements of the Company for the year ended December 31, 2014, and the Auditors' Report thereon; - 2.
+- 1. To place before the Meeting the report of the Directors, the consolidated financial statements of the Company for the year ended December 31, 2016, and the Auditors' Report thereon; - 2.
 To elect the Directors for the ensuing year; - 3.
 To appoint Auditors for the ensuing year; - 4.
 To transact such other business as may properly come before the Meeting.

-The Directors have fixed the close of business on Friday, March 20, 2015 as the record date for determining Shareholders who are entitled to attend and vote at the Meeting.
+The Directors have fixed the close of business on Wednesday, March 22, 2017 as the record date for determining Shareholders who are entitled to attend and vote at the Meeting.

-If you are a registered Shareholder we will be mailing you this Notice of Meeting and our management proxy circular with a form of proxy (the "Meeting Materials") on or about March 30, 2015.
+If you are a registered Shareholder we will be mailing you this Notice of Meeting and our management proxy circular with a form of proxy (the "Meeting Materials") on or about March 27, 2017.
 Pursuant to applicable securities laws, we have chosen to provide the Meeting Materials and our Annual Report to beneficial shareholders using Notice and Access.
-On or about March 30, 2015, we will mail to beneficial Shareholders of record as of the close of business on March 20, 2015, a Notice containing instructions on how to access our Meeting Materials and Annual Report, including our financial statements and management's discussion and analysis for the year ended December 31, 2014, and how to vote.
-Shareholders who have requested printed copies of our financial statements and management's discussion and analysis for the year ended December 31, 2014, will continue to receive them by mail.
-Copies of the Meeting Materials and the Annual Report, including our financial statements and management's discussion and analysis for the year ended December 31, 2014, are also available on the Internet at www.envisionreports.com/Tree-Island 2015AGM You may request a paper copy of the Meeting Materials by contacting us at 1-800-663-0955.
+On or about March 27, 2017, we will mail to beneficial Shareholders of record a Notice containing instructions on how to vote and how to access our Meeting Materials and Annual Report, including our financial statements and management's discussion and analysis for the year ended December 31, 2016.
+Shareholders who have requested printed copies of our financial statements and management's discussion and analysis for the year ended December 31, 2016, will continue to receive them by mail.
+Copies of the Meeting Materials and the Annual Report, including our financial statements and management's discussion and analysis for the year ended December 31, 2016, are also available on the Internet at:

+www.envisionreports.com/Tree\Island\2017